Legal

 Acceptable Use Policy

-By using our services, you agree to comply with our Acceptable Use Policy ("AUP"), so please read them carefully.
+By using our services, you agree to comply with our Acceptable Use Policy (“AUP”), so please read it carefully.
+This policy works alongside our Terms of Service.

 1. Prohibited Activities

 You are prohibited from using our services to publish content or participate in activities that are illegal under applicable law, harmful to others, or could potentially expose us to liability.
-This includes, but is not limited to, the following prohibited activities under this Acceptable Use Policy (AUP):
+This includes, but is not limited to:

 1.1 Security and Access Violations

-- Unauthorized Network Scanning: Conducting port scans, vulnerability assessments, or security testing on systems or networks without explicit authorization.
+• Unauthorised Network Scanning: Conducting port scans, vulnerability assessments, or security testing on systems or networks without explicit authorisation.

-- Unauthorized Access: Attempting to gain unauthorized access to accounts, systems, or networks, or attempting to penetrate security measures.
+• Unauthorised Access: Attempting to gain unauthorised access to accounts, systems, or networks, or attempting to penetrate security measures.

-- Phishing and Social Engineering: Hosting phishing pages, distributing phishing kits, conducting credential harvesting, or facilitating social engineering attacks designed to deceive users into revealing sensitive information.
+• Phishing and Social Engineering: Hosting phishing pages, distributing phishing kits, conducting credential harvesting, or facilitating social engineering attacks.

 1.2 Malicious Software and Network Attacks

-- Botnet and Malware Distribution: Hosting, distributing, or operating command and control (C&C) servers for botnets, malware, or other malicious software designed to compromise systems or networks.
+• Botnet and Malware Distribution: Hosting, distributing, or operating command and control (C&C) servers for botnets, malware, or other malicious software.

 1.3 Communications and Spam

-- Spam and Email Abuse: Operating open relays, generating backscatter, harvesting email addresses, or engaging in other email abuse practices that disrupt email services or violate anti-spam regulations.
+• Spam and Email Abuse: Operating open relays, generating backscatter, harvesting email addresses, or engaging in email abuse practices that violate anti-spam regulations.

 1.4 Intellectual Property and Content

-- Copyright Infringement and Piracy: Distributing, downloading, or facilitating the distribution of copyrighted material without authorization.
-Customers who receive copyright infringement notices must immediately cease the infringing activity and comply with all takedown requests.
+• Copyright Infringement and Piracy: Distributing, downloading, or facilitating the distribution of copyrighted material without authorisation.
+Customers receiving copyright infringement notices must immediately cease the infringing activity.
 Continued infringement after notice may result in immediate service termination.

 1.5 Illegal Goods, Services, and Fraud

-- Illegal Goods and Services: Facilitating the sale, distribution, or promotion of illegal goods or services, including but not limited to drugs, weapons, stolen goods, counterfeit merchandise, or services that violate applicable law.
+• Illegal Goods and Services: Facilitating the sale, distribution, or promotion of illegal goods or services, including drugs, weapons, stolen goods, counterfeit merchandise, or services that violate applicable law.

-- Fraud and Scams: Engaging in or facilitating fraudulent schemes, including pyramid schemes, investment fraud, romance scams, advance-fee fraud, or other deceptive practices designed to obtain money or valuables through deception.
+• Fraud and Scams: Engaging in or facilitating fraudulent schemes, including pyramid schemes, investment fraud, romance scams, advance-fee fraud, or other deceptive practices.

 1.6 Illegal Content and Discrimination

-- Illegal Content: Publishing, hosting, or distributing content that is illegal under applicable law, including illegal escort services and non-consensual intimate imagery.
-Adult content and pornography are permitted only when fully compliant with UK law, including mandatory age verification systems, consent from all participants, and adherence to all applicable regulations regarding content classification and distribution.
+• Illegal Content: Publishing, hosting, or distributing content that is illegal under applicable law, including illegal escort services and non-consensual intimate imagery.
+Adult content and pornography are permitted only when fully compliant with UK law, including the age assurance duties in Part 5 of the Online Safety Act 2023 and the consent of all participants.

 1.7 Cryptocurrency and Resource Abuse